KrishnaswamyLab/PHATE/README.md

 PHATE has been implemented in Python (2.7 and >=3.5), Matlab and R.

-## Getting started

 ### Python installation and dependencies

-1. The Python version of PHATE can be installed using:
+The Python version of PHATE can be installed using:

         $ git clone --recursive git://github.com/SmitaKrishnaswamy/PHATE.git
         $ cd PHATE/Python
         $ python setup.py install --user

-2. PHATE depends on a number of `python` packages available on pypi and these dependencies are listed in `setup.py` All the dependencies will be automatically installed using the above commands
+For more information, read the [documentation on ReadTheDocs](http://phate.readthedocs.io/en/latest/) or view our [tutorial on GitHub](https://github.com/KrishnaswamyLab/PHATE/blob/master/Python/tutorial/PHATE_tree.ipynb)

 ### MATLAB installation
 1. The MATLAB version of PHATE can be accessed using: